walterdejong/synctool/doc/chapter4.md

   synctool runs this command when you use the option `--diff` to see the differences between the file in the repository and on the target node.

-  The exact location and arguments of the `diff` command are operating system specific; the PATH environment variable will be searched for the command if you do not supply a full path.
+  The exact location and arguments of the `diff` program are operating system specific; the PATH environment variable will be searched for the command if you do not supply a full path.